 This elective is designed to involve and excite students in a range of recreation activities that are on offer in the community promoting an active lifestyle.
 Recreation activities encourage lifelong participation in physical activity and social health.
-Students will be able to access a wide range of activities such as; golf, ten pin bowling, beach volleyball, trampolining, croquet, lawn bowls, archery, fencing, self defence, golf and roller skating.
+Students will be able to access a wide range of activities that may include ten pin bowling, beach volleyball, trampolining, croquet, lawn bowls, archery, fencing, self defence, golf, roller skating and ice skating.